 Naples is often seen as the bad boy of Italy.
 All I really knew about it before I went was that it was famous for the mafia, Diego Maradona and crazy football fans.
 That was my ignorance and no reflection of Naples.
 Yes it’s a bit noisy and dirty and less picture perfect than some other Italian cities, but did you know it’s actually the birth place of pizza?
 And my goodness, they know how to make pizza.
 It’s also home to great architecture, a lovely coast line, and is close to historic architectural sites like Herculaneum and Pompeii.

-Here are my top 5 things to do there, plus best of the rest and full itinerary for anyone interested.
+Here are my top 5 things to do there in a day.

 I don’t even really know where to start.
 If, like me, the pizza you normally eat is either frozen or from Dominos, you haven’t really eaten pizza.
 Pizza in Naples is an institution, and I can honestly say they are just delicious.
-My favourite places were Sorbillo (but be prepared to queue for an hour), Gorizia or Pizzeria Oliva da Salvatore.
-All were absolutely delicious…and absolutely heaving.
+We were planning to eat at Sorbillo, but the queue was over an hour long, so we ate at Gorizia and Pizzeria Oliva da Salvatore.
+Both were absolutely delicious…and absolutely heaving.

 Probably the best named castle ever.
-Egg Castle (once translated in to English), sits right on the sea shore.
+Egg Castle (in English), sits right on the sea shore.
 The castle’s name comes from a legend where the Poet Virgil put a magical egg into the foundations of the castle.
 It was said that if the egg had been broken, the castle would have been destroyed and a series of disastrous events for Naples would have followed.
 Luckily, it remained unbroken, and the castle and Naples still stand!

 You can now visit the castle, walk the walls, and get some beautiful sea views.